Growth & Care

 Hedges/Screening, Naturalizing And Woodland Gardens

-Silverberry has attractive silver foliage throughout the season.
+Silverberry has attractive silver deciduous foliage on a plant with an upright spreading habit of growth.
 The fuzzy narrow leaves are highly ornamental but do not develop any appreciable fall color.
 It features subtle fragrant buttery yellow bell-shaped flowers along the branches in late spring.
-The fruit is not ornamentally significant.